From the most classic playground chants, to the songs from the latest Disney movie, kids love to sing.

 Her YouTube videos are good, but the best bet (IMHO) is to get her CDs or MP3s to sing-along with.

 And of course…Have Fun Singing With your Kids!

 Research has even shown that families who sing together communicate better and have kids who are more social.

 If your kids have positive musical experiences at home, they’re much less likely to feel shy, embarrassed or afraid to sing.

 In other words, don’t put a ton of pressure or a strict time frame on your child’s musical development.
 It’s true that the earlier you start with some of the activities above, the more impact it will have, but don’t kill yourself cramming every thing into a weekend.
 Just keep practicing, enjoy the process, and your kids will start singing in tune in their own time!

 More Free Music Lessons from Prodigies

-If you’re interested in more music lessons and videos from our curriculum, check out the Free Starter Programs below.
+If you’re interested in more music lessons and videos from our curriculum, check out our Free Trial at Play.Prodigies.com/Join.

 Inside you’ll discover over 550+ video music lessons for kids ages 2-12, and you can learn more at Prodigies.com/Curriculum.